Anna Fifield

-Anna Fifield (born 14 March 1976) is a journalist with The Washington Post.
+Anna Fifield (born 14 March 1976) is a New Zealand journalist who is currently the Asia-Pacific editor at The Washington Post.
 Previously she was the editor of The Dominion Post based in Wellington, New Zealand and the Beijing bureau chief for The Washington Post where she focused her attention on news and issues of Japan, North Korea, and South Korea.
 She has been to North Korea a dozen times.